enziop/mixamo_converter/README.md

 ### Options: [Use Vertical] [On Ground]
 it will behave as follows in Unreal Engine 4
-#### Both Enabled (recommended):
+##### Both Enabled (recommended):
 A Root bone which stays on ground except for cases when the Hip moves higher than its restpose location
-#### Only [Use Vertical] Enabled:
+##### Only [Use Vertical] Enabled:
 the root bone can go below the Ground this will result in wierd behaviour if one Big Collider is used for the Character in Unreal
-#### [Use Vertical] is Disabled
+##### [Use Vertical] is Disabled
-    no Vertical motion at all is transfered to the Root and [On Ground] becomes obsolete Only rotation along the Up Axis is transfered to the root
+no Vertical motion at all is transfered to the Root and [On Ground] becomes obsolete

+Only rotation along the Up Axis is transfered to the root

 ### Batch Conversion:
-* Here you can specify an Input- and Outpupath for Batchconversion
+* Here you can specify an Input- and Outputpath for Batchconversion
 * the output files will have the same names as the input files, existing files will be overwritten
 * The [force overwrite] option is only for the case where Input- and Outputlocation are the same
 * If input and output path are set you can press [Batch Convert] to convert all FBX files from source location and save it to target location